the-dark-eye/Companies/README.md

 ***
 ## _Running the development server_

-> Please make sure you are connected to internet before running the dev environment.
-This app makes use of bootstrap which pulls resources from the internet.
-> Also the ports 8000 and 3000 should be free.
+> This app uses the ports 8000 and 3000.
+Make sure they are free before running the app.
 1. Navigate to the repository directory "Companies" and start the Django development server:
 ```python
 python manage.py runserver